-When steam is first admitted to a pipe after a period of shutdown, the pipe is full of air.
-Further, small amounts of air and non-condensable gases will enter with the steam.
-When the steam condenses; these gases will accumulate in pipes and heat exchangers.
+When steam is first charged into a pipeline after a period of shutdown, the pipe is full of air.
+During running conditions, small amounts of air and non- condensable gases will enter with the steam.
+When the steam condenses, the gases that are present with steam, will accumulate in pipes and heat exchangers.

 A film of air only 0.025 mm thick may resist as much heat transfer as a wall of copper 400 mm thick.
 It is therefore very important to eliminate air.
 Doing so allows optimum heat transfer to take place in the heat exchangers, allowing efficient operation and thus saving fuel.